 Call 866-300-9399 at any time from anywhere in Florida to hear a recording about red tide conditions throughout the state.
 Callers outside of Florida can dial 727-552-2448.
 Standard calling charges apply.

 DOH takes the lead in determining if an algal bloom presents a risk to human health.
-DOH issues health advisories as it determines to be appropriate when toxicity levels are higher and may also post warning signs when blooms affect public beaches or other areas where there is the risk of human exposure.
+DOH issues health advisories for recreational waters where there is a risk of the public coming into contact with an existing algal bloom.
 These actions are typically directed out of local county health departments, most often in consultation with staff from staff from DOH’s Public Health Toxicology Section.
 DOH also follows up on reports of pets that may have been exposed to a bloom, since these events may predict potential human health threats.

 The FWC’s Fish and Wildlife Research Institute (FWRI) maintains this hotline through a federally funded project to survey fish-related diseases and mortalities.

 DEP and Florida’s water management districts frequently monitor Florida’s water quality, and routinely collect algal bloom samples as soon as they are observed as part of this effort.
 In addition, staff can be deployed to take additional samples in response to reported blooms – whether from a citizen, other response team agencies or other sources.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.